The Oncotype DX Test: What Is It?

 “The comprehensive 21-gene assay that is part of the Oncotype DX Test gives a Recurrence Score,” said Dr. Nolano.
 “An individual score will be between 0 and 100.”

-A lower Recurrence Score means the breast cancer is less likely to come back within 10 years, and the patient is therefore less likely to benefit from chemotherapy.
+A lower Recurrence Score means the breast cancer is less likely to come back within 10 years, and the patient is less likely to benefit from chemotherapy.
 A higher Recurrence Score result means the breast cancer is more likely to come back within 10 years, and the patient is more likely to benefit from chemotherapy.

 How the Test Works